-- TDP (Thermal Design Power): The amount of watts the CPU uses.
+- TDP (Thermal Design Power): The number of watts the CPU uses.
 More watts means better performance, but higher temperatures and greater power consumption.

 Processor Lines (from Most to Least Powerful)

 Choosing the right processor line is much more important than picking Core i5 over Core i3.
-Intel has four main lines, each of which has its own set of Core i3s, i5s and i7s.
-Each line has a different TDP (Thermal Design Power), ranging from 4.5 watts in the Y Series all the way up to 45 watts for an HQ series.
+Intel has a few main lines, each of which has its own set of Core i3s, i5s and i7s.
+Each line has a different TDP (Thermal Design Power), ranging from 7 watts all the way up to 45 watts for an H series.

 A higher TDP means speedier processing, but more heat and energy use.
-However, just because a processor has a really low TDP, that doesn't mean laptops which use it will have longer battery life.
-For example, many systems we've tested with 4.5-watt CPUs have had below-average battery life, because they also had low-capacity batteries or power-hungry screens.
+However, just because a processor has a really low TDP, that doesn't mean laptops that use it will have longer battery life.
+For example, some systems we've tested with 9-watt CPUs have had below-average battery life, because they also had low-capacity batteries or power-hungry screens.

 Good For: Engineering, Research and Professional Animation